The Space of augmented stability conditions: Introduction

-We introduce a structure, called an \emph{augmented stability condition} on $\cC$, and we equip the set of augmented stability conditions, denoted $\Astab(\cC)$, with a topology.
-We also introduce notions of \emph{generic} (\Cref{D:terminology}) and \emph{admissible} (\Cref{D:admissible_point}) points of $\Astab(\cC)$.
-Recall that $\Stab(\cC)$ admits a canonical action of the additive group $\bC$, determined by the property of preserving semistability and its action on the central charge $Z \mapsto e^\alpha Z$ for $\alpha \in \bC$.
-We can summarize the main results of this paper as follows: \begin{introthm} For any stable $dg$-category $\cC$, $\Astab(\cC)$ has a natural Hausdorff topology such that $\Stab(\cC)/\bC$ embeds as an open subspace (\Cref{T:topology}).
-Furthermore: \begin{enumerate} \item To a generic point in $\Astab(\cC)$, one can assign an underlying semiorthogonal decomp\-osition $\cC = \langle \cC_1,\ldots,\cC_n \rangle$, a decomposition $\Lambda = \bigoplus \Lambda_i$ compatible with $K_0(\cC) = \bigoplus K_0(\cC_i)$ under $v : K_0(\cC) \to \Lambda$, and elements $\sigma_i \in \Stab(\cC_i)/\bC$ for $i=1,\ldots,n$; \item Any admissible point in $\Astab(\cC)$ lies in the closure of $\Stab(\cC)/\bC$ (\Cref{P:admissible_points_in_closure}); and \item At a generic admissible point, $\Astab(\cC)$ admits a canonical structure of a real manifold with corners (\Cref{T:genericmanifoldwithcorners}). \end{enumerate} \end{introthm}
+In order to summarize the main results about the space of augmented stability conditions, we need some terminology.
+We introduce the notion of a \emph{generic} augmented stability condition in \Cref{D:terminology}, and an augmented stability condition is \emph{admissible} (\Cref{D:admissible_point}) if, roughly speaking, it can be perturbed to a generic point in any direction.
+Recall that $\Stab(\cC)$ admits a canonical action of the additive group $\bC$, determined by the property of preserving semistability and its action on the central charge $Z \mapsto e^\alpha Z$ for $\alpha \in \bC$. \begin{introthm} For any stable dg-category $\cC$, $\Astab(\cC)$ has a natural Hausdorff topology such that $\Stab(\cC)/\bC$ embeds as an open subspace (\Cref{T:topology}).
+Furthermore: \begin{enumerate} \item To any generic point in $\Astab(\cC)$, one can assign an underlying semiorthogonal decomp\-osition $\cC = \langle \cC_1,\ldots,\cC_n \rangle$, a decomposition $\Lambda = \bigoplus \Lambda_i$ compatible with $ \rm{K}_0(\cC) = \bigoplus \rm{K}_0(\cC_i)$ under $v : \rm{K}_0(\cC) \to \Lambda$, and elements $\sigma_i \in \Stab(\cC_i)/\bC$ for $i=1,\ldots,n$; \item Any admissible point in $\Astab(\cC)$ lies in the closure of $\Stab(\cC)/\bC$ (\Cref{P:admissible_points_in_closure}); and \item At a generic admissible point, $\Astab(\cC)$ admits a canonical structure of a real manifold with corners (\Cref{T:genericmanifoldwithcorners}). \end{enumerate} \end{introthm}

 The main open problem about $\Astab(\cC)$ is to show that (3) holds at any admissible point.
 This is a much more subtle issue, and we will formulate it precisely as the manifold-with-corners conjecture, \Cref{conj:manifold_with_corners_simplified}, after describing augmented stability conditions in more detail.
 It provides conjectural coordinates in a ``neighborhood of $\infty$'' on the quotient $\Stab(\cC) / \bC$.
 In examples, it sheds light on the global structure of the stability manifold.